A technical guide for marketplace sellers

 If the URL doesn’t respond fast enough, Walmart gives up and fails the ingestion.

-The link must return an image file immediately: no HTML pages, JS redirects, or auth.
+The link must immediately return an image with a correct HTTP 200 response and valid image headers: no HTML pages, authentication steps, or multi-step redirects.

 This ingestion process is extremely sensitive, which is why so many sellers have issues with hosted images.